 What We Do

 Each spring we conduct a three-day camp in Aptos for high school sophomores and juniors from Oakland schools.
 We invite past participants to serve as peer mentors at the camp.
 Participating students build leadership skills and learn about the opportunities, benefits and challenges of establishing and operating a business.
+In the spring of 2019 the camp will be held April 26, 27 and 28.

-For a better look at what Enterprise Institute is all about, check out this video created by Oakland Rotary's own Chris Faber: https://vimeo.com/faberpro/review/260700792/f002e6b956
+For a better look at what Enterprise Institute is all about, check out this VIDEO created by Oakland Rotary's own Chris Faber: https://vimeo.com/faberpro/review/260700792/f002e6b956

 Meeting Times & Location